PI Topper Mantra

-My first interview was at IIM Ahmedabad.
-We got a case study there.
+My first interview was at IIM Ahmeadabad.
 In PI round, I was asked questions about my under-graduation, about general awareness, current affairs and some aptitude questions.
 I was not able to perform well and ultimately did not get through.

 FMS admission criteria comprise Extempore and PI.
 My Extempore topic was Swacch Bharat.
 PI was largely based on general awareness with questions ranging from business newspapers to government organizations.